 “I got a phone call from Lance while in the market [in Nice],” Richard said.
 “He said he had stopped.
 I was worried that he had crashed or had the flu.
 But he said he was coming back to Nice and we would talk.
 That made me even more worried.”

 The two had a long conversation about Armstrong and his motivation.
-After all he had been through, he wasn’t sure if he was ready to commit himself as fully as he needed to if he wanted to succeed in pro cycling again.
+After all he had been through, he wasn’t sure that he was ready to commit himself as fully as he needed to if he wanted to succeed in pro cycling again.
 They decided to return to the States and figure things out.

 ‘It Was Magic’